History

 This course focuses on the process of developing, researching and writing a substantial historical research paper.
 It will be centered on a broad theme such as empire, power or technology.
 Prerequisite: Earlham Seminar or Sophomore Standing.

-HIST 239: Care & Use of Material Culture
+HIST 239: Material Culture Studies

 Credits 4